 PRMS is a member of the Alleghany Corporation (NYSE: ‘Y’) family of companies.
 Alleghany Corporation is a Fortune 500 U.S. - domiciled company with approximately $23.4 billion in assets.
-Through our parent company, CapSpecialty, Inc., we are an indirect, wholly-owned subsidiary of Alleghany Corporation.

 The Alleghany companies also include both The Psychiatrists’ Program’s insurance carrier, Fair American Insurance and Reinsurance Company (FAIRCO), New York, NY (NAIC 35157) and the Program’s principal reinsurer, Transatlantic Reinsurance Company (TransRe).

 Tonya Davies CPCU, ARe, wasn’t even sure how to spell actuary, much less what it meant, when a guidance counselor suggested it as a career path for her after she aced a college calculus class.

 But it turns out she had found her sweet spot.
 Davies

 As a part of PRMS’ ongoing commitment to behavioral health, we invited Elizabeth W. Ollen, PhD to be featured as our guest blogger this month.
 She was one of the poster contest winners for the American Society for Adolescent Psychiatry.

 As a part of PRMS’ ongoing commitment to behavioral health, we invited Katherine C. Jankousky to be featured as our guest blogger this month.
 She was one of the poster contest winners for the American Society for Adolescent Psychiatry.